The numbers are in: ridership has skyrocketed on Bloor.

-Let's keep up the momentum and extend the bike lanes westward from Shaw St. to High Park Ave. by 2020.
+Let's keep up the momentum and extend the bike lanes westward from Shaw St. to Runnymede. by 2020.

-Toronto City Council: We, the undersigned, support extending the Bloor Street bike lanes west from Shaw St. to High Park Ave.
+Toronto City Council: We, the undersigned, support extending the Bloor Street bike lanes west from Shaw St. to Runnymede.

 - The original pledge, which asked for your support to make the Bloor pilot permanent, was revised in April 2019, with an updated call to extend the Bloor bike lanes westward.